mdlincoln/mdlincoln.github.io/_posts/2014-12-20-adjacency-matrix-plots-with-r-and-ggplot2.md

 ## Calculate network properties

 For this example, I will be working with an extract of a larger network database I have built of [connections between print engravers and publishers][print_networks] in the Netherlands in the late sixteenth and early seventeenth century.
+This extract focuses on the artists in the ambit of Hendrick Goltzius, a virtuoso who ran his own print shop in Haarlem in the 1580s and 90s before turning to painting after 1600.

-I assume you are already starting with an [edge table][edge_table] for your network comprising rows with `from` and `to` variables, along with any number of edge attributes such as `weight`.
+Like most network analysis, we start with an [edge table][edge_table] for your network comprising rows with `from` and `to` variables, along with any number of edge attributes such as `weight`.
-You may also have an additional table of [node attributes][node_table]; in my case, a table of the birth year for each artist.
+You may also have an additional table of [node attributes][node_table]; in my case, I am using a table with the birth years for each artist.
 I use the [igraph] package to augment these tables with calculated network statistics.

 [print_networks]: /dissertation/